 And now the white chocolate ganache.

-Two ingredients: real white chocolate and heavy cream.
+Just like regular chocolate ganache, white chocolate ganache requires just two ingredients: real white chocolate and heavy cream.
 With only 2 ingredients, make sure you’re using the right ones.
 And the best possible ones, too!
 Use quality chocolate to ensure a smooth and delicious (!!) white chocolate ganache.
 And reach for heavy cream to produce a stable ganache.

 Warm the heavy cream, pour over chocolate, stir to combine, then let it completely cool into thick and smooth ganache.
 This stuff is dangerously creamy!!!
 We’ll spread it between the cake layers.